 Results

+Descriptive Statistics

 The distributions of early childhood and T1 characteristics in the overall sample and by biological sex were calculated using the data prior to imputation and summarized in Table 1.
 Continuous variables were compared using t-tests and categorical variables were compared using Chi-sq tests.
 Almost 43% of the children in the sample experienced poverty at least at some point during early life, and at T1, the average income-to-needs ratio was 3.59, SD=1.81.
 The parents of the enrolled children are a highly educated group, with 72.3% of the households having an adult with at least a college degree.
 The maximum of maternal depression scores recorded across the 4 early-childhood data collection waves was 23.94 on average, SD=9.4.
-There were few substantial differences between boys and girls, with the notable exception of greater average psychiatric symptom burden at T1 evidenced among boys (average score of 58.42, SD=8.33) compared to girls (53.99, SD=9.10).
+There were few substantial differences between boys and girls, with the notable exception of greater average psychiatric symptom score at T1 of boys (average score of 58.42, SD=8.33) compared to girls (53.99, SD=9.10).

 Table 2 details the distributions of deprivation and threat exposures, as well as the specific measures that comprise the overall deprivation and threat constructs.
 Male children had greater overall deprivation and threat exposures.
 Boys compared to girls had notably higher ratings of emotional deprivation (standardized composite of CECA and MNBS emotional neglect measures averaging to 0.18 (SD=0.88) vs -0.18 (SD=0.80), respectively by sex) and frequency of witnessing and experiencing violence (VEX-R frequency ratings averaging to 5.56 (SD=5.92) vs 3.97 (SD=4.32), respectively by sex).

+Adversity Experiences and Psychopathology Symptoms

 Figure 1 displays the associations between deprivation and threat when they are considered in mutually unadjusted and mutually adjusted models.
 On average, internalizing disorders are more strongly associated with deprivation than threat (standardized coefficients 0.29, 95%CI (0.15,0.44) vs 0.16 95% CI (0.03,0.30)).
 The opposite is observed for externalizing disorders – standardized coefficients for deprivation and threat are 0.21, 95%CI (0.07,0.35) vs 0.28 95% CI (0.15,0.41), respectively.
 The relationships of threat and deprivation with PTSD align more closely with those for externalizing disorders rather than that for depression and anxiety, and this is the case for both boys and girls when sex-stratified samples are examined.

 Among boys, there is a more pronounced discrepancy in how much more strongly deprivation predicts internalizing disorders, with threat showing no significant association with depression or anxiety.
 Threat and deprivation have associations of similar magnitude with externalizing disorders.
 Among girls, the opposite is observed.
 The impact of threat and deprivation on internalizing disorders is similar in magnitude, but threat is more strongly associated with externalizing disorders.
 This is particularly marked for rule-breaking – the lower bound of the 95% confidence interval for the standardized coefficient for deprivation is above the upper bound of the 95% confidence interval for the standardized coefficient for deprivation.

+Prospective Mediators linking Adversity with Future Psychopathology

 HIMA estimated several non-zero mediating pathways connecting adversity exposures and major depression, attention, rule-breaking and overall externalizing symptomatology outcomes.
 Results are summarized in Table 3.
 Measures of inhibitory control are selected prominently and identify a potentially discrepant mechanism by which threat and deprivation may influence psychopathology outcomes.